JuliaEnergy/PowerDynamics.jl/docs/src/julia_setup.md

 At the beginning of each example, there is a link:

-> This tutorial can be downloaded as a normal Julia script here
+> This tutorial can be downloaded as a normal Julia script here.

 Go to the [getting started](@ref getting-started) tutorial, download the script, put it in your directory and go through it, executing it block by block.